swiftlang/swift-evolution/proposals/nnnn-async-await.md

 The `await` has no additional semantics; like `try`, it merely marks that an asynchronous call is being made.
 The type of the `await` expression is the type of its operand, and its result is the result of its operand.

 > **Rationale**: It is important that asynchronous calls are clearly identifiable within the function because they introduce suspension points, which break the atomicity of the operation.
-The suspension points may be inherent to the call (because the asynchronous call must execute on a different executor) or simply be part of the implementation of the callee, but in either case it is semantically important and the programmer needs to acknowledge it. `await` expressions are also an indicator of asynchronous code, which interacts with inference in closures; see the section on "Closures" for more information.
+The suspension points may be inherent to the call (because the asynchronous call must execute on a different executor) or simply be part of the implementation of the callee, but in either case it is semantically important and the programmer needs to acknowledge it. `await` expressions are also an indicator of asynchronous code, which interacts with inference in closures; see the section on [Closures](#closures) for more information.

 A suspension point must not occur within an autoclosure that is not of `async` function type.